Find Affordable College Courses

 Waltham, MA

-Brandeis University ranked #7 on this year’s Best Value Chemistry Master’s Degree Schools in the New England Region list.
-Brandeis is a moderately-sized private not-for-profit school located in the small city of Waltham.
+Brandeis University landed the #7 spot in the 2023 rankings for the best value master’s degree chemistry programs.
+Brandeis is a medium-sized private not-for-profit school located in the city of Waltham.

 Brandeis graduate students pay an average of $53,618 in tuition and fees each year.